Atheist Alliance International: Governance issues

+In November 2022 AAI published a "Disclosure Document" as a response to allegations of mismanagement.
+This document detailed a number of management and financial recordkeeping issues from the previous five years.

 Voting issues

 Some AAI members have complained that the board has used the ambiguous concept of "formal" membership to arbitrarily deny voting rights to member organisations.
 In 2021 the Greek Helsinki Monitor published an article claiming that, during the Annual General Meeting of AAI that year, there was a "denial of the right to vote of our Humanist Union of Greece", in contravention of the bylaws.

-Following the 2022 AGM, the spokesperson at the Greek Helsinki Monitor revealed that, once again, the Humanist Union of Greece had been denied voting rights at the AGM, despite being assured by the AAI Secretary/Treasurer that they were "a member in good standing" after paying their annual membership fee two months earlier.
+Richard Dawkins Award

+In 2003, the Atheist Alliance of America, in coordination with Richard Dawkins and the Richard Dawkins Foundation for Reason and Science, established an annual award called the Richard Dawkins Award.
+In 2019, the award was formally moved to the Center for Inquiry (CFI) which had merged with the Richard Dawkins Foundation for Reason and Science a few years earlier.